ck1125/gradle-android/readme.md

 * The `basic` directory contains a simple application that follows the conventions
 * The `customized` directory contains an application with some custom build types, product flavors and other customizations.
+* The `multiproject` directory contains an application composed from several Gradle projects.

 ## Usage